Thursday's Scottish Gossip

-Scottish Gossip: Rangers, Celtic, Aberdeen, Hearts, Morelos, Ramsay, Birmingham, Blackburn, Bacuna, Bologna, Johnston, Hedges, St Johnstone
+Scottish Gossip: Rangers, Celtic, Aberdeen, Hearts, Morelos, Ramsay, Blackburn, Bologna, Johnston, Hedges, St Johnstone

 Last updated on .From the section Scottish